-In this blog post, we aim to cover some of the alternatives we’ve seen in the market for watching videos recorded in Sentry Mode in your phone.
+In this blog post (last updated in February 2020), we aim to cover some of the alternatives we’ve seen in the market for watching videos recorded in Sentry Mode in your phone.

 What do you need?

-- Autopilot Hardware 2.5 - Any Tesla built in or after August of 2017
+- Autopilot Hardware 2.5 or newer - Any Tesla built in or after August of 2017

-Mobile app.
-So far the best option, which works with both of the above, is SentryView ($7.99).
+- Mobile app.
+So far the best option, which is compatible with all sorts of different types of storage (see below), is SentryView ($7.99).
 Available in many countries.
 Only available for iOS.
-Another option would be to download Connect Drive App from SanDisk. app to watch the videos.
+Another option would be to download Connect Drive App from SanDisk to watch the videos.
 Available both for iOS and Android devices.
-Connect App doesn’t show you all the videos from the same timestamp in parallel like the SentryView app does, thought.
+Connect App doesn’t show you all the videos from the same timestamp in parallel like the SentryView app does, though.

 Step 1.
-Format the USB stick and create the TeslaCam folder
+Format the storage unit and create the TeslaCam folder

-If you prefer to do it yourself, here’s how you do it:
+If you prefer to format the storage unit yourself, here’s how you do it (with Mac):

-- Connect the USB stick to your Mac
+- Connect the USB stick to your computer

 - Command + space to open Spotlight and search to open ‘Disk Utility’